 Another powerful medicinal tea for the treatment of gastrointestinal problems, ginger gets the digestive juices flowing, providing relief from nausea and occasional indigestion.
 Its warming, spicy flavor helps to promote healthy digestion, enabling the body to better absorb nutrients.

 Lemon balm contains naturally occurring chemical compounds that have a mild sedative or calming effect on the body.
 In addition to helping to reduce anxiety, induce sleep and improve mood, the herb has been shown to improve mental performance in some limited studies.
-The tea can also be applied to the skin to soothe and treat certain skin problems.

 A note of caution for ragweed sufferers: the pollen in chamomile is similar and may produce an allergic reaction.